WalkthroughJS/Angular1-part5-Directives/README.md

 ```

 Within the callback function, we're going to return an object.
 That object is going to have two key/value pairs in it.
 The first will be `restrict: 'E'` and the second will be ```text template: '<h1>Hello world</h1>'```.
 The `restrict: 'E'` key/value will make the DOM expect this to be an element, hence the "E", and the second key/value will make the element output ```text <h1>Hello world</h1>```

+Now, let's go back to the DOM and put this new directive in here.
+Let's remove the div with ``{{serviceValue}}`` and replace it with `<my-first-directive></my-first-directive>`.
+Note the camel-case to snake-case transition.
+This is the case with all directives that you name.
+It will be camel-case in your directive declaration and snake-case in your HTML.
+Now, let's save it and refresh the page.
+Now we see an `h1` of 'Hello world' on the page.